-AI is going to have a huge impact on everything around us, more than we can possible envision.
+AI is going to have a huge impact on everything around us, more than we can possibly envision.
 I feel constantly motivated to think of problems around me and imagine how AI can help solve them.
 In my last post, I explained my journey in getting started with ML & AI.
-With this post, I’m kicking off a new series — “Solving with AI”, where I will try to solve problems with ML, DL and many other exciting technologies.
-Being the first of many to come, I will start with a simple classification problem and work on top of an existing dataset, but eventually I will look into building my own dataset or maybe even train a model on with unstructured data from the web.
+With this post, I’m kicking off a new series — “Solving with AI”, where I will try to solve problems with ML, DL, and many other exciting technologies.
+Being the first of many to come, I will start with a simple classification problem and work on top of an existing dataset, but eventually, I will look into building my own dataset or maybe even train a model on with unstructured data from the web.

 We will be working with this dataset — Collection of textures in colorectal cancer histology — which consists of a collection of textures in histological images of human colorectal cancer.
 As simple as it sounds, there are 5000 images, each labeled to one of eight tissue types, and our mission is to build a model, that, given a new image, will infer (categorize) its tissue type.